Looking for a dog or a puppy that loves playing with you or with your kids?

 You will get the best shot at walking away with a healthy Border Terrier if the breeder is very experienced with this breed in particular.

-You definitely want to avoid “expert” breeders who switch breeds as the price goes up.
-There are people who don’t care about the animals and are in it just for money, you should be aware of that.
+You want to avoid “expert” breeders who switch breeds as the price goes up.
+Some people don’t care about the animals and are in it just for money, you should be aware of that.

 Before you decide to take the puppy to your home, you need to know if it comes from a caring and safe place.